tsackton/taelgar/People/Sembarans/Ameline Evynwood.md

 ![[lady-ameline-evynwood.png|left|200]]

-%% lady Ameline Evynwood, her husband died years ago, her older son (Richard) is with the baroness her younger son in Aslain ([[Phillip Evynwood]]) %%
+%% lady Ameline Evynwood, her husband died years ago, her older son (Richard) is with the baroness her younger son in Aslain ([[Phillip Evynwood]]) the lady of Ashcombe Manor.
+Her husband is dead and her sons have left home to gain experience and connections in the wider world.
+She is sharp and dedicated to her people, but somewhat parochial and seems a bit overmatched by the circumstances
+%%